WebHare/proxy/README.md

 When invoked this way `~/whrunkit/_settings/publichostname` will be used for WEBHAREPROXY_ADMINHOSTNAME, the hostname of the admin interface

 Otherwise:
 - use `./proxy.sh runlocal` to start the proxy locally.
-Consider using WebHare

 See the [developer documentation](DEVELOEPRS.MD) for more details and recipes